 To identify the malfunctioning device, again shut down the system, connect one of the devices earlier removed, and try to turn on the computer.
-Follow the same procedure while connecting one device at a time, until you are able to identify the problematic one.
+Follow the same procedure while connecting one device at a time, until you can identify the problematic one.

-Once you have the problematic device identified, first try to update the driver, we recommend DriverFix as the best driver updating software currently available which has a big database with verified drivers, and if that doesn’t work, either get it repaired or replaced.
+Once you have the problematic device identified, first try to update the driver, we recommend DriverFix as the best driver updating software currently available with a big database with verified drivers, and if that doesn’t work, either get it repaired or replaced.

 2. Check the connections

 A quick fix is to unplug the cable at both ends and then plug it back in firmly.
-Also, check the cable for damages, and if any are found, replace the cable.
+Also, check the cable for damages; if any are found, replace the cable.
 This fix works for those using a desktop or an external monitor connected to the laptop.

 3. Restart the PC

-Restarting the PC is one of the best troubleshooting techniques, and can fix a plethora of errors caused by trivial issues or bugs.
-When encountering a black screen with cursor, you may not be able to shut down Windows 11 the normal way.
+Restarting the PC is one of the best troubleshooting techniques and can fix a plethora of errors caused by trivial issues or bugs.
+When encountering a black screen with a cursor, you may not be able to shut down Windows 11 the normal way.

 In this case, your only option is to force shut down the OS using the power button.
 Press and hold the button long enough for the Windows to shut down, and then press it again after a minute to turn it back on.

-When you restart the OS, any bug that’s causing the issue is likely to be eliminated.
+When you restart the OS, any bug causing the issue will likely be eliminated.
 Check if the black screen with cursor issue is fixed.
-In case it persists, just head to the next fix.
+In case it persists, head to the next fix.

 4. Check the monitor

 If you have a spare or additional monitor, try connecting it to the system and verify if the issue is resolved.
-In case the issue lies with the monitor, it should be fixed after you replace it.
+If the issue lies with the monitor, it should be fixed after you replace it.

 Another fix that has worked for some users is to connect the monitor with both HDMI and DVI cables if there’s an available port.
 While this may sound strange, it’s worth a shot.